baskauf/baskauf.github.io/about.md

 # Professional contributions

 I am an active participant in the Biodiversity Information Standards (TDWG) organization.
-I am currently a member of the Executive Committee, the chair of the Technical Architecture Group, and convener of the Views Controlled Vocabularies Task Group.
+I was formerly a member of the Executive Committee, the chair of the Technical Architecture Group, and convener of the Views Controlled Vocabularies Task Group.
 I also serve on the Darwin Core Maintenance Group, Audubon Core Maintenance Group, Taxon Names and Concepts Maintenance Group, and the Humboldt Core Task Group.
 You can learn more about my standards work under the projects tab.

 <img src="/img/subtype_turtle.png" alt="Audubon Core Subtype RDF" width="400"><br/>